cri-for-all/debut-tutors/Exercises2.md

 ## If/Else Loop

-1) Enumerate the 3 possible command when using if/else Loop
+1) Enumerate the 3 possible commands when using if/else Loop

 2) Write a code that print "Hello World" if x is smaller than 4 or else print "Goodbye".
 If you tried to run the code, it didn't work because "x is not defined"